 While your hash browns are in the oven, you can make whatever you are having with your hash browns.
 I can definitely recommend avocado, grilled tomatoes and buttery fried mushrooms.

-Your hash browns are ready to come out the over when they are soft and spongy to touch.
+Your hash browns are ready to come out the oven when they are soft and spongy to touch.
 You could always cut them open to check that the potato is cooked all the way through – nobody wants raw potato!

 Well done you!
 Now sit down and enjoy 🙂